xpack-dev-tools/openocd-xpack/README-BUILD.md

 ### Build the Intel GNU/Linux and Windows binaries

-The current platform for GNU/Linux and Windows production builds is a Debian 10, running on an Intel NUC8i7BEH mini PC with 32 GB of RAM and 512 GB of fast M.2 SSD.
+The current platform for GNU/Linux and Windows production builds is a Debian 11, running on an AMD 5600G PC with 16 GB of RAM and 512 GB of fast M.2 SSD.
 The machine name is `xbbmli`.

 ```sh